Learn How To Cook At Jamie Oliver’s Food Foundation

 Making a soup

-Teachers from the Jamie Oliver Food Foundation will run daily classes from the truck, using Hotpoint cooking appliances and working with local community partners in each location.
+Teachers from the Jamie Oliver Food Foundation ran daily classes from the truck, using Hotpoint cooking appliances and working with local community partners in each location.

-The truck will be in each community for a week, and will be open to adults and children who are a minimum of 7 years old.
+The truck was in each community for a week, and open to adults and children who are a minimum of 7 years old.

-There will also be family classes, to encourage parents to cook with their children.
-Hotpoint and Jamie’s staff will train members of local communities in Jamie Oliver’s Ministry of Food programme, to ensure the initiative leaves a legacy.
+There were family classes, to encourage parents to cook with their children.
+Hotpoint and Jamie’s staff trained members of local communities in Jamie Oliver’s Ministry of Food programme, to ensure the initiative leaves a legacy.